 First, be sure to check out our three databases located on the homepage:

 You can also sign up to join the Civic Engagement Listserv and receive weekly emails about upcoming opportunities that you or your members may wish to participate in.
-You can post your organizations civic engagement events on this listserv by adding them as a one time event in the Browse Service Events database- email Jennifer Shurley for more information.
+You can post your organizations civic engagement events on this listserv by adding them as a one time event in the Browse Service Events database- email Whitney Brown for more information.

 Finally, take advantage of Volunteer Fairs held on campus.
 These events bring community partners to campus to display their needs and opportunities.
-The annual fall Volunteer Fair took place Tuesday, August 21, 2-5 p.m. on Bowman Field as a part of Tiger Prowl.
-More than 20 community partners were on campus to represent their opportunities.
+The annual fall Volunteer Fair will take place Tuesday, August 19, 2-5 p.m. on Bowman Field as a part of Tiger Prowl.
+More than 20 community partners will be on campus to represent their organizations and share opportunities.
 Throughout the school year, additional Mini-Volunteer Fairs will be held in the Union Loggia, bringing two community partners at a time to campus to display their needs.

 Visit the Fund Your Project section of the civic-engagement webpage for information on various financial opportunities.